tylerhassenpflug/-tylerhassenpflug/_projects/2018-09-17-website-portfolio-automation.md

 ### Brand

-Describe what your brand-image is.

-What image do you want your users/visitors to have of YOU?
-Why?

-I would like the users/visitors to my site view me as
+I would like the users/visitors on my site to view me as a professional in the fields of biotech and infotech with both technical and managerial skill sets.
+Between my educational background and professional experience, I am to provide consulting knowledge the help serve the needs of the client.

-What are you hoping it will support (job? etc?)

-I am hoping this website will help me to obtain part time consulting projects in the fields of software engineering, process engineering, project management and business strategy.
+My goal is that this website will help me to obtain part time consulting projects in the fields of software engineering, process engineering, project management and business strategy.

 ### UX